 Can I incubate/hatch a swan egg?

 As said before, there is not much data available on swan breeding.
-However, I read from a lot of sources and were able to compile a list of guidelines that, if followed, can result in an excellent success rate.
+However, I read from a lot of sources and was able to compile a list of guidelines that, if followed, can result in an excellent success rate.

 Swans breed from spring to summer and the cygnets come out a month after that.